CHAMPION316/alien-invaders/README.md

     * [Space_Ship](readme-files/space_ship_creation.jpg)
 - (The other colors were only saved as **PNG** format since all I had to do was change the color in the **PSD** format which is what photoshop uses for images.)

+### 2.5 Collision Detection
+Collision in the game accurs between two objects.

+* _Player and enemy objects_
+* _Player and enemy Lasers_
+    * _Vice versa_

-### 2.4 Quitting
+### 2.6 Quitting

-The game can be quit by clicking on the "X" button on top of the window or by losing the game entirely which is followed by a [You Died](readme-files/end-game.jpg) screen and a timer set for 3 seconds that closes the window afterwards.
+The game can be quit by clicking on the "X" button on top of the window or by losing the game entirely which is followed by a [**'You Died'**](readme-files/end-game.jpg) screen and a timer set for 3 seconds that brings you back to the main menu.

-- Currenly working on a solution to have the option to restart or quit the game (_time is running out._)

 ## 3 Technologies used